staeter/work-in-progress/dialogue.md

 In this section we detail every principle, we express its underlying rationale, what it is, what it isn't and some practical implications.

-### 1. Respectful
+### 1. Humanizing

-Divide and conquer is an infamous method of ruling and the individualism that is built in the heart of our society helps enormously with that task.
-Its easy to make people fight one an other based on whichever difference exist between them.
-We want to build bridges and have spaces for people to dialogue with one an other.
+When we interact online, we tend to forget that there are human beings on the other side of the screen.
+This distance makes it easier to ignore others' humanity, leading to behaviors we would rarely engage in face-to-face: going from simple carelessness to harassment and public shaming.
+These toxic behaviors isolates peoples, encourages stale interactions and deepens social divisions.
+We want to build bridges and have spaces for people to dialogue with one another.

-Being respectful means fostering an environment where people feel safe to express themselves and engage with others constructively.
+Humanizing means fostering an environment where people feel safe to express themselves and engage with others constructively.
 This goes beyond basic politeness - it requires actively designing systems that encourage empathy, mutual understanding, and good faith communication.

 This doesn't mean avoiding hard or violent topics, nor does it mean abolishing debate or disagreement.
 It simply means to make ones best effort to reach the other, try to understand their point of view and progress from there.